 The value of a futures contract tends to increase and decrease in tandem with the value of its underlying asset.
 Therefore, purchasing futures contracts will tend to increase the fund's exposure to positive and negative price fluctuations in the underlying asset, much as if it had purchased the underlying asset directly.
 When the fund sells a futures contract, by contrast, the value of its futures position will tend to move in a direction contrary to the market for the underlying asset.
 Selling futures contracts, therefore, will tend to offset both positive and negative market price changes, much as if the underlying asset had been sold.

 When the fund enters into a futures contract, the fund is required to deliver to the futures broker an amount of liquid assets known as "initial margin."
 The nature of initial margin in futures transactions is different from that of margin in security transactions in that futures contract margin does not involve the borrowing of funds to finance the transactions.
 Rather, initial margin is similar to a performance bond or good faith deposit in that it is returned to the fund upon termination of the futures contract, assuming all contractual obligations have been satisfied.
 Initial margin requirements are established by the exchanges on which futures contracts trade and by the fund's broker and may, from time to time, change.
 Futures contracts also involve brokerage costs.
-Subsequent payments, called "variation margin" or "maintenance margin," to and from the broker are made on a daily basis as the value of the futures contract on an underlying security and the price of that security rises, the value of the futures contract will increase and the fund will receive from the broker a variation margin payment based on that increase in value.
-Conversely, if the price of the underlying security declines, the value of the futures contract will be required to make a variation margin payment to the broker based on that decrease in value.
+Subsequent payments, called "variation margin" or "maintenance margin," to and from the broker are made on a daily basis as the value of the futures contract fluctuates, a process known as "marking to the market."
+For example, if the fund purchases a futures contract on an underlying security and the price of that security rises, the value of the futures contract will increase and the fund will receive from the broker a variation margin payment based on that increase in value.
+Conversely, if the price of the underlying security declines, the value of the futures contract will decrease and the fund will be required to make a variation margin payment to the broker based on that decrease in value.
 Upon the closing of a futures contract, the fund will receive or be required to pay additional cash based on a final determinations of variation margin.